 Start the party off with a scrumptious special dinner at one of Walt Disney World's many top dining spots.
 Then see the new year in with the Magic Kingdom, Epcot, and Disney's Hollywood Studios sparkling under holiday lights.
 The park stays open until 2 a.m. if your kids are old enough for that special treat.

 02 of 07

-Universal'sCityWalk is where it's at for New Year's Eve for older kids, and you.
-Pre-teens and teenagers will love the party zones, clubs with live music, food to feast on, and outdoor dancing.
+Universal'sCityWalk is where it's at for New Year's Eve for older kids, and parents.
+EVE, a one night event that takes place at CityWalk, is enjoyable for the whole family.
+Pre-teens and teenagers will love the party zones, clubs with live music and the city's biggest dance floor, food to feast on, and outdoor dancing.
 You'll get some adult-style fun, too.
 It's win-win.

 03 of 07

 04 of 07

 If your kids are too young to stay up until midnight, the party at Legoland is just the ticket.
-The Lego Brick drop, groovin' dance party and fireworks all happen before the witching hour.Continue to 5 of 5 below.
+The Lego Brick drop, groovin' dance party and fireworks all happen before the witching hour.
+The park also has special holiday activities throughout the entire week of the holidays.
+The best part is, if you can't make it to the park on New Year's, the celebration goes on before as well.
+Enjoy the Legoland New Year's Party fromDecember 26th- 31st.Continue to 5 of 7 below.

 05 of 07